 It is recommended that all IGETC requirements be completed prior to transfer.
-If for good cause, such as illness or class cancellation, you are unable to complete one or two IGETC courses in the final term before transfer, you may be eligible to complete IGETC after transfer, providing that those courses are not among those required for admission.
+If you are unable to complete one or two IGETC courses in the final term before transfer, you may be eligible to complete IGETC after transfer, providing that those courses are not among those required for admission.
 See your counselor for more information.

 Certification is not automatic, and must be requested after the completion of the last term prior to transfer.
 This request should be made in the Admissions and Records Office.
-Students eligible for certification who have or will have completed 60 transferable units are eligible for the A.A.
-Degree in University Transfer Studies if graduation requirements for Physical Education and Multicultural Education have been met.
-See a counselor for details.